 Pepper spray is portable and can easily be carried on your person or in a woman’s handbag.
-It is also easy to conceal,
+It is also easy to conceal.

-- Pepper spray is generally non-lethal and does not have any long lasting effects.
+Pepper spray is generally non-lethal and does not have any long-lasting effects.
 It can end an attack without the use of physical force or violent action.

-- Pepper spray is relatively easy to use and does not take years of training to effectively deploy it.
+Pepper spray is relatively easy to use and does not take years of training to effectively deploy it.

-- Pepper spray is easily available for purchase.
+Pepper spray is easily available for purchase.

-- Pepper spray runs a huge risk for over contamination.
+Pepper spray runs a huge risk for over contamination.
 Under stress, people who are not trained tend to empty the canister when they deploy it.
 They generally do not use it in the directed fashion of a small controlled targeted burst.
 This means that everyone in the area suffers the effects.
 It may even incapacitate the person who deploys it.

-As I stated above, pepper spray has its place in the world.
+As stated above, pepper spray has its place in the world.
 But like anything else, you should approach self-defense reasonably and not count on pepper spray as the magic solution.

-Another self-defense tool that I highly recommend for your toolbox is the MUNIO.
-It is small, unobtrusive and has a non-threatening appearance.
+A self-defense tool that I highly recommend for your toolbox is the MUNIO.
+It is small, unobtrusive, and has a non-threatening appearance.
 It passes through security checkpoints without any issues.
 It fits in a woman’s handbag or your pocket, so it can always be with you.
 The MUNIO also gives you an advantage over empty hand techniques in that it can be used as a flail or a force multiplier.
 The cost is very reasonable for the benefit it provides.
 All in all, a very versatile and effective tool that you should not be without.